pascalguttmann/obat/docs/arch/overview.md

       feature?
 Team discussion + decision is desired.)
 - How much redundancy is required for safety relevant parts?
     - Redundant battery temperature measurement?
+- CMOS or TTL logic level?
+    - choose logic family used for all components
 - Limiting Logic of PSU, "soft" vs "hard" limiting?
 (Note from PaGu: Consult Mr.
     Rumschinski for opinion, see paper notes from PaGu -> Team decision desired)
     - "soft" limit: change reference value (ger.: Führungsgröße) to limited